Askari64/Askari64/README.md

 🧠 I'm learning React.js and anything I fancy with it

-📫 Reach me out on my Email
+📫 Reach me out on my LinkedIn

 ## 🛠 Skills